Classification metrics based on True/False positives & negatives

 This class approximates AUCs using a Riemann sum.
 During the metric accumulation phrase, predictions are accumulated within predefined buckets by value.
 The AUC is then computed by interpolating per-bucket averages.
 These buckets define the evaluated operational points.

-This metric creates four local variables, true_positives
+This metric creates four local variables, true_positives,

-that are used to
+true_negatives, false_positives and false_negatives that are used to

 compute the AUC.
 To discretize the AUC curve, a linearly spaced set of